Project

 "The vsnprintf function returns the number of characters that would have been written had n been sufficiently large, not counting the terminating null character, or a negative value if an encoding error occurred.
 Thus, the null-terminated output has been completely written if and only if the returned value is nonnegative and less than n."

-#9 Updated by danij almost 15 years ago
+#9 Updated by danij over 15 years ago

 Here is the definition for vsnprintf from MSDN: